The Hopkins Manuscript: Plot

 They learn that the Moon has crashed into the Atlantic Ocean, flattening itself on impact, and that almost the entire ocean is now dry land from America to Western Europe.
 The task of reconstruction begins rapidly, with international animosities set aside.
 However, Britain finds itself at a disadvantage, as the blocked Atlantic severs sea routes to its empire and overseas territories.
 European nations agree to allow Britain an open land corridor across the Moon down to Gibraltar and the Mediterranean.

 This fragile cooperation is disrupted by reports from a Moon survey team.
 Contrary to expectations, the Moon contains vast deposits of valuable resources, including gold, oil and coal.
 The discovery ignites fierce competition, with European nations withdrawing agreement to Britain’s land corridor and demanding a greater share of the Moon’s riches.
 Fighting erupts across Europe.

 In London, power is seized by Major Jagger, a fanatic who insists that Britain must abandon negotiations and take the lead in subjugating other European nations to enforce peace.
 Both Pat and Robin leave to join the war effort.

 Over the next two years all semblance of local and national organisation disintegrates.
 When it becomes clear that Pat and Robin will never return, Hopkins resolves to seek out his aunt and uncle among the ruins of London.
 Upon reaching Notting Hill he finds their house still standing but evidently abandoned, and he moves in.
 Before long he learns from a fellow survivor of news that never reached his isolated village: while the nations of Europe were locked in conflict, a vast army led by Selim the Liberator, a charismatic Persian leader, had swept across from the East to destroy their hated white oppressors.

 As his end approaches, some seven years after the cataclysm, Hopkins holes himself up and feverishly records his memories in a self-titled "Hopkins Manuscript" that he hopes will one day shed light on these dark times.
 However, as the novel's foreword has already revealed, when the manuscript is rediscovered nearly a thousand years later it is dismissed by the new Eastern civilisation as a worthless narrative by a man of limited vision that sheds little light on the downfall of the ancient Western world.

 Critical reception

 Time magazine's 1939 review described the book as a "demi-Wellsian Downfall of the West [that] packs a clammy warning".
 Kirkus Reviews praised the novel as "fantasy and whimsy as it should be done", and commended the author's lovely sense of detail and satirical spoofing.
 The reviewer likened the book to an H. G. Wells concept executed in the style of Margery Sharp.
+Alec Nevala-Lee writing for The New York Times stated that the message of The Hopkins Manuscript would "powerfully resonate with readers whose consciences are troubled by inequality and climate change".